 Baklava Cups Recipe

 These mini baklava cups taste like authentic baklava but are so much simpler!
-The mini fillo Shells by Athens® brand come pre-baked and make the process way easy.
-We partnered with Athens® to create this delicious treat and I hope it becomes a new holiday tradition for you.
+The mini fillo Shells come pre-baked and make the process way easy.
+I hope this delicious treat becomes a new holiday tradition for you.

 Bring these to your Thanksgiving, Christmas or New Year’s party and they will fly off the plate!
 They are easy to serve and your fingers stay clean.